theunknown124/Vaccine-Administration-Program/README.md

 This project was group orientated.

-My responsilities were the Vaccine Recipient and some of the Administrator functions.
+My responsilities for the project were the Vaccine Recipient and some of the Administrator functions.